 The Need for the Project

-There are eight Orchard Network churches currently being trained and mentored in vertical farming and agriculture practices.
+There are always new Orchard Network churches being trained and mentored in vertical farming and agriculture practices.
 These churches are in turn starting their own vegetable gardens to help move their feeding projects towards sustainability.

 The churches are also in the process training and equipping individuals within their communities to start vertical gardens and agriculture projects at home as a means provide food for their families.

 Orchard: Africa has created a competition as an incentive for communities to adopt these new farming methods, and will be providing churches and individuals with prizes for building productive gardens.
 It is our intention for this competition to become an annual event, thereby starting a movement of self-productivity in very poor communities.
 By sponsoring this competition, you will be giving $10,000 for prizes and prize money.

 How This Project Protects the Vulnerable

 The first step in restoring food security to an impoverished community is to provide daily meals to those who cannot feed themselves.
 Community and home-based gardens give the immediate relief needed by many.